What Colleges Are Open for Tours? Your Guide

 Yes.
 Summer is an excellent time to visit campuses due to students usually having no school work to deal with, and you don’t have to ask for a day off at school.
 Many schools offer campus tours during the summer.

-5. Does It Matter What You Wear For A College Tour?
+5. Does It Matter What You Wear for a College Tour?

 Not really.
 Casual clothes are just fine.
 College tours are informal events.